+I have so much love for this little gadget, a Fitbit, even if it does look like I’m on day release.
 I’d never of thought myself as a goal searcher, but, over recent years and more so since doing Bootcamps and going to the gym, it seems I am.
 I’m that person that moans when asked to do an exercise until they say stop.
 However, put the stopwatch in my hand, or tell me how many reps to do instead, then I’m game.

-I purchased my first FitBit, which was just a basic pedometer a while ago.
+I purchased my first Fitbit, which was just a basic pedometer a while ago.
 Though I loved it and the concept, I wanted and needed something more.
-Hello new flashy FitBit Alta.
+Hello, new flashy Fitbit Alta.

-All Day Activity Tracker – tracking steps, distance, calories burned, active minutes, hourly activity and stationary time.
+- All Day Activity Tracker – tracking steps, distance, calories burned, active minutes, hourly activity and stationary time.

-A Reminder To Move – a friendly reminder to move each hour.
+- A Reminder To Move – a friendly reminder to move each hour.

-Smart Track – automatically records activity for you so you don’t have to remember to log it.
+- Smart Track – automatically records activity for you so you don’t have to remember to log it.

-Tap Display – rather than an awkward button to press.
+- Tap Display – rather than an awkward button to press.

-Call Text and Calendar Alerts – a brief alert.
+- Call Text and Calendar Alerts – a brief alert.

-Long Battery Life – 5 days and nights charge.
+- Long Battery Life – 5 days and nights charge.

-Personalisation – via different bands which can be bought from the store, you can also change the display of the tracker to horizontal or vertical.
+- Personalisation – via different bands which can be bought from the store, you can also change the display of the tracker to horizontal or vertical.

-Auto Sleep Tracking – how long and how well you sleep, this can be helpful in finding a sleeping pattern.
+- Auto Sleep Tracking – how long and how well you sleep, this can be helpful in finding a sleeping pattern.

-Set up of your tracker is simple by visiting the web address above and following the onscreen instructions.
-Then it’s just down to you to enter such things as your current body statistics: height, weight etc. Then add any goals you have, mine being a target weight.
+Set up of your tracker is simple by visiting the web address above and following the on-screen instructions.
+Then it’s just down to you to enter such things as your current body statistics: height, weight, etc. Then add any goals you have, mine being a target weight.
 Download the app to your phone to allow access to your dashboard to log food and activities and you’re good to go!

 I do use the app on my phone, mainly just to sync everything, but find it easier to view on my Mac.
 The Dashboard is basically your home, where you can see everything and personalise it to what you wish to see.
 The main page features:

-Your current daily stats – which you can view on your tracker,
+- Your current daily stats – which you can view on your tracker,

-Step graph – to see your daily steps throughout the day.
+- Step graph – to see your daily steps throughout the day.

-Recent exercise stats.
+- Recent exercise stats.

-Sleep stats from the previous night.
+- Sleep stats from the previous night.

-The highest number of steps I’ve achieved in a day.
+- The highest number of steps I’ve achieved in a day.

-How many calories I have left to eat today.
+- How many calories I have left to eat today.

-Calories eaten verses calories burned – showing whether you’re in the correct range to be burning and losing.
+- Calories eaten verses calories burned – showing whether you’re in the correct range to be burning and losing.

-Logged water I’ve drank in relation to the set goal.
+- Logged water I’ve drank in relation to the set goal.

-And lastly a chart of the week and the amount of steps I’ve done per day.
+- And lastly a chart of the week and the amount of steps I’ve done per day.

-Beyond using your tracker, the FitBit site is a a haven of all things fitness.
+Beyond using your tracker, the FitBit site is a haven of all things fitness.
 It’s a one-stop-shop if you will.
 Beyond being able to buy a tracker plus accessories for the trackers and of course your dashboard, you can also sign up to their online community, which is a forum where you can post questions you may have on your tracker or even your fitness and health.
-On top of that, the FitBit site also offers a personal training option called FitStar for an extra cost.
-This is a personalised training programme that allows you to access tailored exercise sessions on your phone, tablet or computer, so there’s no excuses!
+On top of that, the Fitbit site also offers a personal training option called FitStar for an extra cost.
+This is a personalised training programme that allows you to access tailored exercise sessions on your phone, tablet or computer, so there are no excuses!